bradsorph/BRansible667/README.md

 - deploy_website.yml.
 This playbook will dpeloy a website Have a look at the playbooks in this repo to get a sense of what they do.

 Create a Job Template for each of these playbooks.
+For the deploy_servers playbook:
+- Use the provided "local" inventory.
+For all others the "TechXchangeNL" inventory.
+- Use the "Hashicorp Terraform Cloud" credential you made.

+For the other playbooks:
+- Use the TechXchangeNL inventory
+- Use the TechXchangeNL machine credential

+### Workflows
+Having job templates (automation building blocks) we create two workflows:
+1. A workflow that runs the following playbooks in that order:
+   1. update_server
+   2. deploy_webserver
+   3. deploy_website
+2. A workflow that run the following in that specific oprder:
+3.